Evaluation of Forest Ecosystem Services

 This technical document provides the definition and operational estimation procedures of a number of forest ecosystem services to be evaluated for Catalonia (NE Spain) both in historical assessments (using forest inventory data) and future projections (using model simulations of forest function and dynamics).

-The following table, modified from Jose V. Roces-Díaz et al. (2018), provides a summary of definitions and indicators included:
+The following table, modified from Roces-Díaz et al. (2018), provides a summary of definitions and indicators included:

 Category Forest ecosystem service Indicator Definition